Moscovici predicts Greek economy to recover in second half of 2016

 The European Commissioner for Economic and Financial Affairs, Taxation and Customs Pierre Moscovici argued that the Greek economy will begin to recover in the second half of 2016 and will continue to improve in 2017 and 2018.

-According to the European Commissioner, the figures indicate that the Greek economy has proven to be far more resilient that the August 2015 estimates suggested.
+According to the European Commissioner, the divs indicate that the Greek economy has proven to be far more resilient that the August 2015 estimates suggested.

 Asked by SYRIZA MEP Dimitris Papadimoulis on the capital controls, Mr. Moscovici noted that trust is being restored and improved, following the first ESM program review.
 Further improvement will facilitate in lifting the capital controls and supporting investments, he added.